p1ratrulezzz/mtproxy-server-linux/README.md

 it will show you your secret password for connecting to your proxy.
 Something like:
 ```
-   abcdefghihfhasfasfsfsgfagasg
+   38f75d6bb9f8138e53489cf1b7a132ec
 ```

-abcdefghihfhasfasfsfsgfagasg - is the 32 characters secret (some kind of a password) used to auth on your proxy server.
+38f75d6bb9f8138e53489cf1b7a132ec - is the 32 characters secret (some kind of a password) used to auth on your proxy server.
 This password will be written to secret.txt file and you always can reveal it if you have root access.
+The easiest way to creat your own password is to use md5 hash of any of provided string using any md5 generator (online tools are also OK).

+Note: the password can be set manualy.
+It MUST be any HEX-string (only digits and characters from range a-f and always lowercased).
+This key is used to encrypt your traffic using AES encryption.

 Now press Ctrl+C to terminate the proxy process.